Lemoncode/Angular-Architecture-Fundamentals/angular 6/Demos/13 communicate concurrent compenents/game-catalog/README.md

 }

 ```
-* When the user selects a different product from the list of products, the list component sets the currentProduct property in the service to the selected product.
+* When the user selects a different game from the list of games, the list component sets the currentgame property in the service to the selected game.

 * Angular's change detection picks up that the value was changed and reevaluates the binding.
-The bindings call the getter, which returns the modified currentProduct from the service, and the newly selected product's details are displayed.
+The bindings call the getter, which returns the modified currentgame from the service, and the newly selected game's details are displayed.

 * All of this works because the property is bound, and change detection provides the change notifications.
 What if it wasn't bound?
 Is there a way to still get change notifications?